 The following important steps take place during the wastewater treatment process:

-Thousands of miles of underground pipelines transport wastewater from homes and businesses throughout the Sacramento region to the Sacramento Regional Wastewater Treatment Plant (SRWTP) in Elk Grove.
+Thousands of miles of underground pipes transport wastewater from homes and businesses throughout the Sacramento region to the Sacramento Regional Wastewater Treatment Plant (SRWTP) in Elk Grove.

-The larger of these pipelines, called ”interceptors,” are owned by Regional San.
-There are approximately 169 miles of gravity interceptors hidden beneath the streets of Sacramento and Yolo counties.
+The largest of these pipes, called ”interceptors,” are owned by Regional San.
+There are approximately 111 miles of gravity interceptors hidden beneath the streets of Sacramento and Yolo counties.
 Ranging in size from 36 to 144 inches in diameter, each interceptor conveys at least 10 million gallons of wastewater per day (mgd).

 Thank you for visiting Regional San’s website.
 Regional San is committed to protecting our customers’ privacy and does not, without your knowledge and permission, collect personal information about you or regarding the reasons for your visit.
 Regional San will not resell or distribute any site-visitor data.
 Unless you voluntarily provide personal information to us when inquiring about or requesting specific services, we will not ask you for, or track, any personal information for any purpose.